silverapp/silver/CONTRIBUTING.md

 # Contributing

 We love pull requests.
-Here's a quick guide.
+Here's how to get started:

 1. Fork and clone the repo:
 ```